-Intermediate Expenditures
+Intermediate Demand

 In general, institution demand is estimated nationally and then allocated to states and counties.
 Institution demand data is not available for some of the variables at the state or county level.
 This chapter will discuss the data sources and the distribution procedures.
 Institution demand, or final demand as it is sometimes called, is demand for […]